Skip to Main Content

 Why isn’t there a participating trade ally contractor in my area?

 On-Bill Loan Repayment is only currently available through select trade ally contractors who have been trained to offer this option.
-On-Bill Loan Repayment is only available to customers of Portland General Electric, Pacific Power, NW Natural and Avista in Oregon.
+On-Bill Loan Repayment is only available to customers of Avista in Oregon.

 What if the project costs change once work begins?

-If the cost of the project increases after work has started, you will need to sign updated loan documents with Craft3 and your contractor will need to resubmit the incentive form to Energy Trust once you have signed it.
-If the final project costs are less than the loan amount, Craft3 will lower your loan amount and adjust the payments.
+If the cost of the project increases after work has started, you will need to sign updated loan documents with PSCCU and your contractor will need to resubmit the incentive form to Energy Trust once you have signed it.
+If the final project costs are less than the loan amount, PSCCU will lower your loan amount and adjust the payments.

-What aspects of my project costs are eligible to be part of the loan provided by Craft3 or PSCCU?
+What aspects of my project costs are eligible to be part of the loan provided by PSCCU?

 All costs associated with the qualified energy upgrade are eligible to be included in the loan, up to your loan maximum.

-Why are there only two lenders for On-Bill Loan Repayment?
+Why are is there only one lender for On-Bill Loan Repayment?

-We chose to work with Craft3 and PSCCU as lenders for this offer because they are regional nonprofit lenders dedicated to helping Pacific Northwest families save energy and protect the environment.
+We chose to work with PSCCU as a lender for this offer because they are a regional nonprofit lender dedicated to helping Pacific Northwest families save energy and protect the environment.

 When will I start making PSCCU loan payments?